 In today’s tutorial Tuesday, we share several ways in which you can create beautiful and delicious baked good with this vibrant green superfood.
 Moreover, if you thought matcha was only for sipping, you may be surprised at how versatile it can be!

 Have you ever tried baking with Matcha tea?
-If not, you’re in for a colourful treat.
-You’ve likely heard of this beautiful jade super-food as it’s become quite popular in recent years, however, matcha tea dates back to 13th century Japan!
+If not, you’re in for a treat.
+You’ve likely heard of Matcha, the beautiful jade super-food that has become quite popular in recent years.
+While it may be popular today, matcha tea actually dates back to 13th century Japan!
 Not only is matcha tea perfect for sipping, it has many great uses in the kitchen.

-- Flavour – green tea is not for everyone, but if you happen to love the taste, matcha is an easy way to add depth of flavour to your baked good.
+Flavour: matcha is an easy way to add green tea flavour to your baked good.
 It’s quite earthy and easily pairs with vanilla, ginger, chocolate and lemon flavoured baked goods.

 Want to try experimenting with Matcha?
 Try adding it to some of our favourite recipes: